NikolausDemmel/rootba/docs/BatchEvaluationTutorial.md

 If you are planning to try out additional datasets, it might also be convenient to use our mirror git LFS repository instead of the downloader script.
-First, make sure to that git LFS is [installed and enabled](https://git-lfs.github.com/).
+First, make sure that git LFS is [installed and enabled](https://git-lfs.github.com/).
 Then, you can download the datasets with: